Ashburnham House: Medieval foundations

 There has been a building on the site since the eleventh century.
 The current house incorporates the remains of the mediaeval Prior's House, and its garden is the site of the monks' refectory and some of the earliest sittings of the House of Commons, such as when they met in the refectory to impeach Piers Gaveston in the time of Edward II.
 The masonry embrasures in the front room on the ground floor expose the house's mediaeval origins from before the sixteenth-century dissolution of the Monastery, and perhaps from before the Conquest.

 Cotton Library and Ashburnham House fire

-Ashurnham House became the repository for the Cotton library of historic legal and constitutional manuscripts originally assembled by Sir Robert Cotton), to which was later added the Old Royal Library; and also a residence for the keeper of the King's libraries, Dr. Richard Bentley.
+Ashburnham House became the repository for the Cotton library of historic legal and constitutional manuscripts originally assembled by Sir Robert Cotton), to which was later added the Old Royal Library; and also a residence for the Keeper of the King's Libraries, Dr Richard Bentley.
 These books and manuscripts now form the heart of the collections of the British Library.
-A fire in Ashburnham House on 23 October 1731 damaged many items: a contemporary records Dr. Bentley leaping from a window with the priceless Codex Alexandrinus under one arm.
+A fire in Ashburnham House on 23 October 1731 damaged many items: a contemporary records Dr Bentley leaping from a window with the priceless Codex Alexandrinus under one arm.
 One manuscript of the Anglo-Saxon Chronicle was virtually destroyed.
 The manuscript of Beowulf was among those that suffered damage, a fact reported in The Gentleman's Magazine.